Shubham-Kumar-2000/protocol-registry/README.md

 ### terminal: false

-In MacOS if you dont launch the terminal it will run your command without logging in.
+In MacOS if you don't launch the terminal it will run your command without logging in.

 Thus you need to use absolute address of each command in your command string.